 From 6 April 2020, parents who have suffered the loss of a child under 18, or a stillbirth from 24 weeks’ pregnancy, will be entitled to two weeks’ statutory parental bereavement leave.
 They can also receive statutory parental bereavement pay if they have 26 weeks’ service

 The Supreme Court has found that Barclays Bank was not vicariously liable for sexual assaults carried out by a doctor who was engaged as an independent contractor

-The Court of Appeal has found that supermarket chain Morrisons was vicariously liable for the actions of a rogue employee who, driven by a grudge against the company, took payroll data relating to 100,000 employees and published it online.
+The Supreme Court has ruled that the supermarket chain Morrisons was not vicariously liable for the actions of a rogue employee who, driven by a grudge against the company, took payroll data relating to 100,000 employees and published it online

 The government has confirmed that the new off-payroll working rules (IR35) will come into force on 6 April 2020 and has updated the HMRC Employment Status Manual